aligheisar/routemap/packages/react/README.md

-# Routemap
+# route-map

-Routemap is a small TypeScript utility that lets you define navigation items for your React or Next.js app in one place.
+route-map is a small TypeScript utility that lets you define navigation items for your React or Next.js app in one place.
 It generates helper functions so you can easily render sidebars, menus, or dashboards based on context and authentication state.